Mohammad Al Gergawi: Political career

 Al Gergawi was the chairman of Dubai Holding until March 2017.
 Through Dubai Holding, Al Gergawi helped envision and launch TECOM Group, Dubai Properties Group, Emirates Integrated Telecommunications, and Family Entertainment and New Media.

 In 2007, Al Gergawi was appointed Chairman of the Mohammed bin Rashid Al Maktoum Foundation.
 He is the Secretary General of the Mohammed bin Rashid Global Initiatives, a charitable foundation that consolidates the philanthropic initiatives undertaken by Mohammed bin Rashid Al Maktoum.
 In addition to his ministerial duties, he holds several positions, including: Chairman of the Executive Office of Dubai; Chairman of the World Governments Summit (WGS); Vice Chairman of the Board of Trustees and Managing Director of the Dubai Future Foundation (DFF); Chairman of the Museum of the Future and Chairman of the Board of Trustees of Great Arab Minds.

 Minister of Cabinet Affairs (2006–Present)

 On 11 February 2006, UAE President Khalifa bin Zayed Al Nahyan issued a presidential decree appointing the new UAE cabinet, which included Al Gergawi as Minister of Cabinet Affairs, making the development of the UAE's Federal Government Strategy part of his responsibilities.

 Strategic projects in the Emirate of Dubai

 Mohammed bin Rashid Al Maktoum assigned him to plan and implement a number of projects and initiatives launched by Dubai, including: Dubai Internet City, Dubai Media City, Knowledge Village, Dubai Healthcare City, Dubai Financial Centre, Mohammed bin Rashid Program for Leadership Development and International Humanitarian City.

-Dubai Holding

-Founded in 2004, Dubai Holding was created to manage the extensive portfolio of businesses and investments of the government of Dubai.
-Al Gergawi founded Dubai Holding and oversaw its growth and strategic direction until 2017.

-Under his administration, Dubai Holding expanded its operations across various sectors, including real estate, hospitality, telecommunications, and finance, becoming a key driver of Dubai's economic diversification and development, and the vision for a knowledge-based and service-oriented economy.

-World Government Summit

-Mohammed Al Gergawi played a key role in the founding and development of the World Government Summit.
-Initially established in 2013 as the Government Summit, an annual forum focused on the future of governance, it was renamed the World Government Summit in 2015 to reflect its expanded global scope.
-Al Gergawi, as its founder, oversaw this transition and the event's evolution into a prominent international platform.

-A notable outcome of the summit's vision and initiatives is the Museum of the Future, a unique exhibition space and hub for innovation that serves as a tangible representation of the summit's focus on foresight and futuristic solutions.
-The museum, which opened in 2022, is designed to be an incubator for ideas and a showcase for technologies that will shape the future.